loda-lang/loda-programs/programs/oeis/list0.md

 * [A099903](http://oeis.org/A099903) ([L15 program](A099903.asm)): Sum of all matrix elements of n X n matrix M(i,j) = i^3+j^3, (i,j = 1..n). a(n) = n^3*(n+1)^2/2.
 * [A099919](http://oeis.org/A099919) ([L09 program](A099919.asm)): F(3) + F(6) + F(9) + ... + F(3n), F(n) = Fibonacci numbers A000045.
 * [A099920](http://oeis.org/A099920) ([L08 program](A099920.asm)): a(n) = (n+1)*F(n), F(n) = Fibonacci numbers A000045.
+* [A099938](http://oeis.org/A099938) ([L11 program](A099938.asm)): Consider the sequence of circles C0, C1, C2, C3 ..., where C0 is a half-circle of radius 1.
+C1 is the largest circle that fits into C0 and has radius 1/2.
+C(n+1) is the largest circle that fits inside C0 but outside C(n), etc. Sequence gives the curvatures (reciprocals of the radii) of the circles.
 * [A099942](http://oeis.org/A099942) ([L08 program](A099942.asm)): Start with 1, then alternately double or add 2.
 * [A099943](http://oeis.org/A099943) ([L08 program](A099943.asm)): Number of 5 X n binary matrices avoiding simultaneously the right angled numbered polyomino patterns (ranpp) (00;1), (01,1) and (11;0).
 * [A099944](http://oeis.org/A099944) ([L08 program](A099944.asm)): Number of 3 X n binary matrices avoiding simultaneously the right angled numbered polyomino patterns (ranpp) (00;1) and (11;0).